backdrop-contrib/ajax_comments/README.txt

 3. IMPORTANT.
 If you have "Comment Notify" module installed, please, also install http://drupal.org/project/queue_mail to prevent server errors during comment submitting.

+4. Module may conflict with Devel.
+It causing in lags when comment is submitting.

 TIPS & TRICKS

 1. To change loader progress bar look and feel, just override ".progress .bar" classes in your